dimanikulin/dimanikulin/WhatILearnedAsSubjectMatterExpert.md

 ## Metadata
 A short usage of these systems gave me an understanding that [Multimedia IR systems](./MultimediaSystems.md) significantly rely on the [metadata](https://en.wikipedia.org/wiki/Metadata) as a main information source that is used for a search following different criteria, like device, time, location, etc.
-Therefore, a presence and consistency of [metadata](https://en.wikipedia.org/wiki/Metadata) is very important for [Multimedia IR systems](./MultimediaSystems.md) to operate, as well as for other purposes, [Three Cheers for Embedded Metadata](https://siarchives.si.edu/blog/three-cheers-embedded-metadata).
+Therefore, the presence and consistency of [metadata](https://en.wikipedia.org/wiki/Metadata) are very important for [Multimedia IR systems](./MultimediaSystems.md) to operate, as well as for other purposes, [Three Cheers for Embedded Metadata](https://siarchives.si.edu/blog/three-cheers-embedded-metadata).
 Working experience with one of those systems shows that search results might be incomplete or even incorrect due to inconsistent or not-existing [metadata](https://en.wikipedia.org/wiki/Metadata).
-[Metadata](https://en.wikipedia.org/wiki/Metadata) is usually kept inside of each file as a header with predefined format.
+[Metadata](https://en.wikipedia.org/wiki/Metadata) is usually kept inside each file as a header with a predefined format.
-There are a plenty of [metadata](https://en.wikipedia.org/wiki/Metadata) formats like [Exif](https://en.wikipedia.org/wiki/Exif), [IPTC](https://en.wikipedia.org/wiki/International_Press_Telecommunications_Council) or [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform).
+There are plenty of [metadata](https://en.wikipedia.org/wiki/Metadata) formats like [Exif](https://en.wikipedia.org/wiki/Exif), [IPTC](https://en.wikipedia.org/wiki/International_Press_Telecommunications_Council) or [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform).

 The reasons for incorrect and absent [metadata](https://en.wikipedia.org/wiki/Metadata) are quite different - from not setting proper data on the device that takes photos to privacy issues.
 This [resource](https://digitalarch.org/blog/2017/4/7/ykag6k2fvln7g1j02923n0c7zdrryg) describes [metadata](https://en.wikipedia.org/wiki/Metadata) importance in more detail and there is information about other reasons for incorrect and absent [metadata](https://en.wikipedia.org/wiki/Metadata).

-## Examples of incorrect search results
+## Examples of incorrect search results                                                                                                                                                                     9
 Let's consider two examples of incorrect search results.
-In the first case we tried to search for photos with existing **Geo** positions and to see them on a map.
+In the first case, we tried to search for photos with existing **Geo** positions and to see them on a map.
-A search returned four photos taken near **Ghana**, marked by red circle.
+A search returned four photos taken near **Ghana**, marked by a red circle.
 <img src="./Images/AnalyzeofprivateMultimediaIRsystems.png" alt="AnalyzeofprivateMultimediaIRsystems.png" />
 In fact, nobody took photos near **Ghana**.

-In the second case we searched for photos taken in **2011**.
+In the second case, we searched for photos taken in **2011**.
-Literally, we got one video that was recognized as **March 2020**, underlined in red.
+We got one video that was recognized as **March 2020**, underlined in red.
 <img src="./Images/AnalyzeofprivateMultimediaIRsystems2.png" alt="AnalyzeofprivateMultimediaIRsystems2.png" />
 The system has provided such results due to incorrect [metadata](https://en.wikipedia.org/wiki/Metadata).